 Is your PC infected with Ransomware?
 Explore these tools to check and remove the malware.

-Ransomware cost $1 billion this year, and 48.3% users were attacked by encryption ransomware last year.
+Ransomware cost $1 billion this year, and 48.3% of users were attacked by encryption ransomware last year.

 WannaCry or WannaCrypt0r 2.0 is a new type of ransomware malware which has already infected more than 75,000 computers in 99 countries.